cescgie/PHP-Framework/README.md

 <h4>Controller</h4>
 The controller contains the program logic, ie those parts in which decisions, which is under what conditions do.
 From here, the data model will be handed over or received from that.
 And ultimately, the finished data to be passed to the view, rendered and communicated to the visitors of the site.

-Controller always inherit from - surprise - the class Controller, or one of his children.
-And they come as standard _model about the variables and _view, about which can be accessed on the corresponding model and a general view. example:
+Controller always inherit from - surprise - the class <code>Controller</code>, or one of his children.
+And they come as standard <code>_model</code> about the variables and <code>_view</code>, about which can be accessed on the corresponding model and a general view. example:
 <div class="highlight language-php" data-lang="php"><pre><code>$this-&gt;_model-&gt;get($id);
 $this-&gt;_view-&gt;render('header', $data);
 </code></pre>
 </div>
 At this point, it is again important to the HTTP methods to call itself into memory.
-Since links will work through GET, we have methods like DELETE (see example above: ... / users / delete / bob) rebuild as part of the URL.
+Since links will work through <code>GET</code>, we have methods like <code>DELETE</code> (see example above: <code>... / users / delete / bob)</code> rebuild as part of the URL.
 This is problematic in that we have two requests in a request: Deleting a user and display a page.
 To resolve this conflict, the two parts are separated: To delete a product, the corresponding URL is driven, but rendered no view, but then redirected to another page - for example, an overview of all users.
 This also prevents e.g. an erase command accidentally requested several times, shared or bookmarked (oO) is.
 ![alt tag](https://raw.githubusercontent.com/cescgie/Simple-MVC/master/static/img/Controller2.png)

 <h4>Model</h4>